igorw765/Regulus-Spotify/README.md

 ## Installation

-To install the theme, follow the steps below:
+# You can either follow the steps provided below to install the theme, or make use of the installation script that is available in the releases tab.

 1. Clone the repository
    ```